UCLA-MDSH/ucla-mdsh.github.io/_posts/curriculum/2022-09-08-cohortlearning.md

 permalink: /curriculum/cohortlearning/
 ---

 MDSH Students come with diverse academic and professional backgrounds, yet share a similar goal to gain data science skills and credentials that will enable them to expand their scope of professional expertise.
-This program’s executive-style schedule features the same curriculum that has made the UCLA Fielding School of Public Health an internationally recognized leader in public health, bu in a format that recognizes the many priorities in a student’s life including family and career.
+This program’s executive-style schedule features the same curriculum that has made the UCLA Fielding School of Public Health an internationally recognized leader in public health, but in a format that recognizes the many priorities in a student’s life including family and career.

 The program caters to working professionals by providing a convenient schedule of classes that introduces the principles, theories, and methods of health data science.